2018 FIFA World Cup final: Background

 The 2018 FIFA World Cup was the 21st edition of the World Cup, FIFA's football competition for national teams, held in Russia between 14 June and 15 July 2018.
 Russia qualified for the finals automatically as tournament hosts, while 208 teams competed for the remaining 31 spots through qualifying rounds organised by the six FIFA confederations and held between June 2015 and November 2017.
 In the finals, the teams were divided into eight groups of four with each team playing each other once in a round-robin format.
 The two top teams from each group advanced to a knock-out phase.
 The defending champions from the 2014 World Cup were Germany.
 They were eliminated in the group phase at the 2018 event, however, finishing bottom of their group behind Sweden, Mexico and South Korea.

-France had won the World Cup once before, beating Brazil in the 1998 final.
-They had also finished as losing finalists once, to Italy in 2006.
-The team had reached the quarter-final of the previous World Cup, and then finished as runners-up to Portugal at Euro 2016, a tournament hosted in France.
+France had won the World Cup once before as hosts, beating Brazil in the 1998 final at the Stade de France.
+They had also finished in second place once before, losing to Italy in the 2006 final via penalties.
+The team had reached the quarter-final of the previous World Cup, and then finished as runners-up to Portugal as hosts at Euro 2016.

 The 2018 final was the first for Croatia in their fifth World Cup appearance.
 They became the tenth European country and thirteenth overall to reach a World Cup final.
 Their previous best performance was at the 1998 World Cup, where they reached the semi-final before losing to France.
 Croatia had been eliminated in the group stage at the 2014 tournament, before reaching the round of 16 at Euro 2016, where they lost to eventual-winners Portugal.
 The final was the sixth meeting between the two teams, with France undefeated in the previous fixtures with three wins and two draws.
 Croatia's team at the time was described by many pundits as a golden generation, with Luka Modrić, Ivan Rakitić and Mario Mandžukić as the key players, although with many members of the team having passed the age of thirty, the 2018 World Cup was described as "surely a last quest towards making an impact on the greatest stage" by The Guardian's Shaun Walker.
 The final was the ninth all-European World Cup final, the most recent having been in 2010 when Spain won 1–0 against the Netherlands.

+France and Croatia had played each other twice at major tournaments before.
+Their first such meeting was the 1998 World Cup semifinal at the Stade de France, where Davor Šuker opened the scoring for Croatia but France came back to win 2–1 courtesy of Lilian Thuram's only two goals for France in his international career.
+It also featured the only red card of Laurent Blanc's career.
+The second such meeting was in Group B of UEFA Euro 2004, and the two nations tied 2–2 in Leiria.